 We can work with the GDB as we could with any read/write data source in Manifold.

 We scroll down to the wHydrant Drawing and double-click on it to open it.
 This drawing shows all of the fire hydrants in Naperville as points.

 Double-clicking the drawing's wHydrant table we see that it provides attributes for each of the hydrants.
 Note that the SHAPE field provides the geometry data for each point as a Manifold geom.
 The Manifold dataport for ESRI GDB file geodatabases automatically translates ESRI geometry into Manifold geometry to and from.
 If we edit this field the changes made within the ESRI file geodatabase will be made in the native ESRI geometry formats.

 Next, we drag and drop the wHydrant Drawing into the map.
 One dot appears in default, gray point format within the US.
-Zoomed out to where the entire world is in view one dot is the simplified view.
+Zoomed out to where the entire world is in view, one dot is the simplified view of the wHydrant Drawing.